jmochel/mn4-rest-exemplar/src/main/java/org/saltations/mre/core/outcomes/Results.md

-# What is a Monad?

-A monad is defined as any class (data type), which represents a specific calculation
-* Yes, it encapsulated a mechanism for performing actions on results of either success or failure safely without causing a null pointer exception It must implement at least these two functions:

-* A function to wrap any basic value, creating a new monad.
-Also called the return function.  ofThrowable()
-* And a function that allows you to perform operations on a wrapped data type (monad).
-Also called the bind function. (flatMap)

-# Operation Result Pattern
+# Operation Result Pattern (aka Outcomes)

-Intention is to identify success or failure of an operation is a compact, and hopefully typsesafe, representation that allows us to
+Intention is to identify success or failure of an operation in a compact, and hopefully typesafe representation that allows us to

-* Create exceptions with some strong domain level typing when useful
-  *  Wrap and invoke functions that might blow up and catch their errors
-* easy access to the values returned including complex results
-* Creating successes or failures from methods that throw exceptions
 * Handle both success and failure whenever we want
+* Be able to map from one success type to another across data boundaries, ie from domain to presentation
+* Transform a success in the called operation to a failure in our current operations
 * Transform a failure in the called operation to a success in our current operations
+* Be able to map errors from one type to another, perhaps converting a Throwable to something more useful to the presentation layer
 * Be able to map from one success type to another across data boundaries, ie from domain to presentation
 * Transform a success in the called operation to a failure in our current operations
-* Be able to map errors from one type to another, perhaps converting a Throwable to something more useful to the presentation layer
 * Play well with code that uses java Exceptions as part of their flow control.
 * Ideally, we’d be able to chain or combine a bunch of these operations together, and only handle the error state at the end of the computation

-A failure in any result that is not a success in the context of the method.

-.
-If your not sure if something should be an exception or a failure you could ask yourself “Would the user understand what to do with this failure message?”
-Typically a user doesn’t know what to do with exception messages, they are intended for a technical person to do a more in depth troubleshooting of the problem.
-Business failure messages however, could be interpreted by a person and they should be able to act on them.

 # Success, Failure and Errors

 Outcomes in apis can be broken up into Successes, Failures, and Error.

 * Success - Mechanism worked; We got what we wanted
 * Failure -  Mechanism worked; We did not get what we wanted
 * Error - Mechanism failed
-  * Potentially Recoverable - Network dropped, Server didn’t answer , etc..
+  * Potentially Recoverable - Network dropped, Server did not answer, etc.
   * Unrecoverable - JVM Ran out of RAM, hardware failed..

-Wrap and invoke functions that might blow up and catch their errors Be able to map from one success type to another across data boundaries, ie from domain to presentation Be able to map errors from one type to another, perhaps converting a Throwable to something more useful to the presentation layer
-Handle both success and failure whenever we want Ideally, we’d be able to chain or combine a bunch of these operations together, and only handle the error state at the end of the computation
+If you are not sure if something should be an exception or a failure you could ask yourself “Would the user understand what to do with this failure message?”
+Typically, a user does not know what to do with exception messages, they are intended for a technical person to do a more in depth troubleshooting of the problem.
+Business failure messages however, could be interpreted by a person and they should be able to act on them.

 # We want a model that is